twhite96/made-mistakes-gatsby/src/posts/articles/improving-jekyll-static-comments.md

 Unfortunately the `where_exp` filter proved troublesome yet again, causing Jekyll to error out with: `Liquid Exception: Liquid error (line 47): Nesting too deep in /_layouts/page.html`.

 After brief thoughts of the movie **Inception**, I applied an `inspect` filter to help troubleshoot the `replies` loop.
-I determined that the `where_exp` condition was failing[^integer-string] because I was trying to compare an integer against a string :flushed:.
+I determined that the `where_exp` condition was failing[^integer-string] because I was trying to compare an integer against a string.

 [^integer-string]: `15` is not the same as `'15'`.
 Those single quotes make a world of difference...